 - 3/4 cup unsalted butter, melted

-- 1/2 cup white chocolate chips (or white chocolate pieces)
+- 1/2 cup white chocolate chips you can also use white chocolate, roughly chopped

 - In a bowl, combine flour, matcha powder, baking soda, and salt.
 Make sure it is blended evenly throughout.